theNewDynamic/hugo-module-tnd-forms/README.md

 ## theNewDynamic

-This project is maintained and love by [thenewDynamic](https://www.thenewdynamic.com).
+This project is maintained and loved by [thenewDynamic](https://www.thenewdynamic.com).